 Once you discover who you are, the truth of knowing who you are, the truth will set you free.
 It will enable you to be the leader in your life and you truly can live a healthy, happy & prosperous life.
 Too many people wander through life waiting for opportunity to find them.
 They know they want things like a good job, a nice car, a nice home, love and friendship, but they have never really taken the time to be specific about what they want.
-They end up having trouble on the things they want, remember that most decisions we make today can be changed tomorrow if needed.
+They end up having trouble with the things they want, remember that most decisions we make today can be changed tomorrow if needed.
 Without facing your mountain, you cannot move forward in your career or in your life.

 So at the young age of 14, I set off and walked to this mountain and found a path to climb it.

-You see in every day of our lives, as long as we live on this earth, we will have to face challenges, most people think that once you are a leader in your field, you don’t face any challenges anymore.
+You see, in every day of our lives, as long as we live on this earth, we will have to face challenges; most people think that once you are a leader in your field, you don’t face any challenges anymore.
 I can guarantee you that at every stage of your leadership journey, and your personal growth, you will face challenges.
 For some of us, it is to find time to keep our physical wellbeing, our mental health, manage our social life by keeping a balance with our personal life, lift our spiritual wellbeing, manage our emotions and deal the everyday financial wellbeing.
 It is a constant reminder to face our mountains.

-In facing your mountain, you will also experience the pain, experience, rejection, and you will experience the hard times.
+In facing your mountain, you will also experience the pain, rejection, and you will experience the hard times.
 This is why when you are working on your vision, at some point in time, a transition will take place.

 Even if you don’t get the exact result, you would have developed so much that you will be ready to take on things that you couldn’t before, leaving behind things that were a waste of time.
 Because you have now developed and become so competent, and confident that you could move into other areas of life.
 You can only do that through the struggle of life, and most people avoid pain, just to avoid facing their mountain.
 They only want to do those things that the know they can do well.